digidotcom/digi-iot-maui/README.md

   * Disconnect
   * Send data
   * Receive data (directly or through events)
+* Bluetooth Low Energy specific functionality:
+  * Automatic Bluetooth permissions request handling for Android and iOS
+  * Custom Bluetooth event delegates to be notified about changes in the interface
+  * Bluetooth scan functionality to look for BLE devices and get notified when they are discovered
 * XBee specific functionality:
   * Configure common parameters with specific setters and getters.
   * Configure any other parameter with generic methods.